A formalism for giant Goos-H\"anchen shift in metasurface sensors with phase singularity: Formalism for Goos-Hänchen shift sensors

-This relation shows that the GH shift for an infinite beam (a wave plane i.e stationary phase) is governed both by the propagation length of the surface mode $L$ and by the critical coupling through the parameter $1/r_{min}$.
-Tamir and Bertoni\cite{Tamir:71} pointed out in 1971 the role of $L$ for the GH shift of real finite beam. $L$ can be defined also as the inverse of $k_x^{''}$ the imaginary part of the wavevector of the mode.
-Highlighted by this approach we will discuss later the case of finite real beam.
+This relation shows that the GH shift for a plane wave is governed both by the propagation length of the surface mode $L$ and by the critical coupling through the parameter $1/r_{min}$.
+Tamir and Bertoni \cite{Tamir:71} pointed out in 1971 the role of $L$ for the GH shift of a real finite beam. $L$ can be defined also as the inverse of $k_x^{''}$ the imaginary part of the wavevector of the mode.
+Highlighted by this approach we will later discuss the case of a finite real beam.